ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_digitizing/Digitize_circles.md

 ## To digitize a circle...

-1Click the Circle icon.
+1. Click the Circle icon.

-2Select a color from the color palette.
+2. Select a color from the color palette.

-3Select an Outline or Fill stitch type.
+3. Select an Outline or Fill stitch type.

-4Mark the center point then mark a point on the circumference.
+4. Mark the center point then mark a point on the circumference.

 - If you want a perfect circle, press Enter.
 - If you want an ellipse, mark a third reference point.